andoliv1/2020-sensor-miniproject/README.md

 This coding would take place in a separate program (not within ws_client.py).
 This is to make things simpler since asynchronous programming requires specific syntax and practices that complicate things in a short project like this.

 (25 points total for this section)

-* implement an algorithm that detects anomalies in sensor data
+* implement an algorithm that detects anomalies in **temperature** sensor data
-* Does a persistent change in these sensor statistics always indicate a failed sensor?
+* Does a persistent change in temperature always indicate a failed sensor?
 * What are possible bounds on temperature for each room type?

 ### Task 4: Conclusions